 When will grant applications be accepted?

 Expressions of Interest (EOI's) will only be accepted during the funding round period.
-The 2017 Funding Round will open on Tuesday 28th February and close on Monday 20th March 2017.
+The 2017 Funding Round is now closed, with the 2018 Funding Round to open in February 2018.

 How much money can I apply for?